Prince Orlofsky, Herr von Eisenstein👍🏻

 Dr Blind, a lawyer tenor Ragnar Ulfung

 Prince Orlofsky mezzo-soprano (en travesti) Malena Ernman

-I'm always on the lookout for a good Die Fledermaus in German, and I have found one from Glyndebourne.
-The deutssche Ausprache [German diction] is excellent.
+I'm always on the lookout for a good Die Fledermaus in German, and I have found one from Glyndebourne 2003.
+The deutsche Ausprache [German diction] is excellent.
 It is for a long time commonplace to change the book for Fledermaus.
 If you see 3 of them from 3 different places, the story will use 3 different versions of the spoken dialog, and I don't mean because it was translated.
-In this version they talk quite a lot, thus the importance of good diction, but they skip the part in act I where Dr Falke personally invites Rosalinde to Orlovsky's party.
+In this version they talk quite a lot, thus the importance of good diction, but they skip the part in act I where Dr Falke personally invites Rosalinde to Orlofsky's party.

 This is truly an outstanding cast.
 Thomas Allen is perfect for Eisenstein, both as singer and as actor.
 He is both affectionate and a bit indifferent toward his wife.
 There is a joke where he pretends to be a tenor by tuning his wife's piano down.
 He knows she prefers tenors.
 I like the Rosalinde very much.
 The dialog makes clear that Rosalinde and Alfred were former colleagues in the musical theater.